victorst79/DWEC/README.md

 ## Worksheet#2

+You want to implement a web for the realization of puzzles.
+A puzzle is nothing more than a square board with a hole that we can move and that allows reorder the pieces.
+Therefore, the implementation of a class that represents this game is requested taking into account:
+- 1.The dimension can vary, be chosen in the creation.
+- 2.The blank space only moves up, down, left, right, controlling of course it is a valid movement.
+- 3.Must take control of the minimum time to solve it, as well as the number of movements made.
+- 4.The boards will be generated randomly.
+- 5.Implement a draw method () that will print on the screen to be able to be tested.

 ## Worksheet#2.1

 - Write examples with Arrays to solve the next problems using only Array methods (like iterators, etc...):